Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Problem setting

+\cite{bouzidi_pantouflage_2010} focus on a subgroup of ENA graduates, of the ``civil administrator'' status working in the Finance Ministry, between 1960 and 2002 ($N=438$), using hand-collected data.
+They show that, in their sample, about 40\% of individuals went at least once into the private sector in the 20 years following graduation.
+The advantage of their approach is that they used a formal duration analysis model, which immunizes against right-censoring biases.
+They however do not attempt to estimate whether there was an acceleration or not on their period of study, and stress that doing such inference is difficult for later cohorts because of right-censoring.
+They also estimate time spent in the private sector using simulations using two Weilbull distributions, one for the public sector and one for the private sector.
+Our work can be seen as a discretization of such a procedure that also enables missing data imputation and inclusion of covariates.

-\subsubsection{Detailed and trace data sources}
+\subsection{Detailed and trace data sources}

+Unlike these previous analyses, we consider \emph{all} individuals who joined or were promoted within the top French civil service at some point between 1990 and 2022.
+Some of these individuals stayed in the public sector for their whole career; others moved between the public and private sectors, possibly with multiple switches throughout their career.
+We wish to model, reconstruct, and understand these movements between public and private sectors.

 The core of our approach stems from the tension between data quality and quantity.
 In the majority of cases, it is difficult to obtain data that exhibit both high precision to document career trajectories, and high coverage.
-However, there often exists at least two data sources with opposed strengths and weaknesses: \begin{itemize} \item \textbf{Detailed data source.} One data source exhibits \textit{low coverage} but is \textit{very informative} on the individuals it documents.
-This usually corresponds to data collected by hand for a small number of individuals, but can also be taken automatically from digital or administrative sources, such as professional networking websites. \item \textbf{Trace data source.} Another data source exhibits \textit{high coverage} but is \textit{not very informative} taken on its own and requires statistical elaboration for analysis.
-This concerns larger administrative or digital records, which we will describe as collections of ``traces'': we know that individuals in a certain career position should regularly leave traces of their activity in these records, but the rate at which this happens varies across people and time. \end{itemize}
+For French civil servants, we rely on two data sources with opposed strengths and weaknesses: